cogwirrel/thankyou-letters/README.md

 Replace Harry Potter with your name in the config file, and add entries for all of your presents!

-Make sure to add 2 uses for each of your gifts (`uses` should be an array of length 2), and to add `'last_seen'` and `'did'` entries for the small talk at the end.
+Make sure to add 2 uses for each of your gifts (`'uses'` should be an array of length 2), and to add `'last_seen'` and `'did'` entries for the small talk at the end.